-First of all, it depends on your native language and foreign languages you know.
-For example, if you know Latin, it is easier to learn languages of the Romance group.
-If you know French Spanish will seem easy.
-However, there are ways to estimate a linguistic complexity.From this point of view the most difficult languages are those which contain a great number of rules to describe their structure.
+Which are the easiest languages to learn?
+First of all, it depends on your native language and the foreign languages you speak.
+For example, if you speak Latin, it is easier to learn languages of the Romance group.
+If you speak French, Spanish won’t be a hard task.

 - English is easier to learn with prior knowledge of German and French.

 - The Dutch language is easy to remember after German and English.

 - Scandinavian languages are better to learn after German.